lethal233/lethal233.github.io/_pages/about.md

 # Education

-- Southern University of Science and Technology: B.Eng. in Computer Science and Technology, Sep.
+- Southern University of Science and Technology: B.Eng. in Computer Science and Technology, Sept.
 2018 - Present
   - In Software Quality Lab (SQLab), supervised by Prof. Yepang Liu
   - GPA Top 5% ranking in class